EU sanctions shed light on Kremlin mercenaries

 All three of the blacklisted companies were domiciled in Russia.

-The EU showed detailed inside knowledge of Wagner Group, which is said to command thousands of fighters, by listing the men's military call-signs and referring to Wagner structures, such as its '1st Attack and Reconnaissance Company'.
+The EU showed detailed knowledge of Wagner Group, which is said to command thousands of fighters from eastern Europe and Africa, by publishing its eight commanders' military call-signs and naming Wagner structures, such as its '1st Attack and Reconnaissance Company'.

 An internal EU document recently said Wagner Group and Russia had worked hand-in-hand in CAR to seize control of the country.

-And the EU sanctions come amid Western fears Wagner Group was now doing the same in Mali, amid French plans to pull out its armed forces from the former French colony.
+And Monday's EU sanctions come amid Western fears Wagner Group was now doing the same in Mali.

-"The aim of today's decision is to curtail the subversive activities of the Wagner Group," the EU said in a statement on Monday.
+"The aim of today's decision is to curtail the subversive activities of the Wagner Group," the EU said in a statement.

 "It signals the EU's strong determination to stand up for its interests and values in its neighbourhood and beyond," it added.